(New England) Contra

 partner swing.

-B2: Pass thru' (cross sides) with right to neighbor… finish with a ‘Swat the Flea’ (or a courtesy turn) to swap places with partner - into:
+B2: Pass thru' (ladies, in the center, pass by the left)… finish with a ‘Swat the Flea’ (or a courtesy turn) to swap places with partner - into:

 Ladies chain across with a shortened courtesy turn (whereas the man rotates a further 180°) to progress along the line to a new neighbor.